iobis/manual/nodes.llms.md

 4. Report to and represent their group at the OBIS SG
 5. Participate/report in OBIS Executive Committee meetings

+Coordination Group Co-chairs may hold a 2-year term with an optional rolling 2 year additional term subject to approval of SG-OBIS.
+It is recommended that the two Co-Chair roles be offset, so that each year there is one Co-Chair replaced.
 Each group should also maintain a secretary position to promote consistent notetaking across meetings.

 All coordination groups should use the same collaborative tools, proposed by the Secretariat and available in all countries, to maintain a clear record of group activities and progress accessible to the Secretariat and members of the OBIS Coordination Groups.
 The Coordination Group reports will be made public.